saumayrustagi/Unify/README.md

 # Introduction
 ### This project was created as an entry for IEEE SB MUJ's Hackathon - What the Hack.
-The authors of the python scripts are :
-- Diabolical.py -> Saumay Rustagi
-- sql_maker.py -> Sandipan Chatterjee

 <hr>